pyexcel/pyexcel-io/doc/source/index.rst

 all known excel formats.

 All great work have done by individual library developers.
-This library unites only the data access code.
-With that said, pyexcel also bring something new on the table: :ref:`"csvz" and "tsvz"<csvz>` format, new format names as of 2014.
+This library unites only the data access API.
+With that said, **pyexcel-io** also bring something new on the table: :ref:`"csvz" and "tsvz"<csvz>` format, new format names as of 2014.
 They are invented and supported by `pyexcel-io`_.

 Getting the source
 --------------------------------------------------------------------------------